naturalsolutions/ecoReleve-Core/README.md

 This Software allow access to a lot of ecoReleve's webservices.

-ecoRelevé Core is a free and open source ser

 Installation notes
 -----------------
- * Deploy on a apache server, with "sqlserver for php" plugin
+ * Deploy on a apache or IIS server, with "sqlserver for php" plugin
  * Have sqlserver database with a eReleve base (Natural Solution's base)
  * Intall sqlserver native client 2012